mpv-player/mpv/DOCS/man/en/lua.rst

     when the ``start-file`` or ``shutdown`` events happen.

 ``pause``
     Playback was paused.

-    Has the following event fields:

-    ``real_paused``
-        Current playback pause state as boolean.

-    ``user_paused``
-        User requested pause state.

-    ``by_command``
-        If the action was triggered by an input command (or via an user key binding).
-It's false if it was an automatic action.

-    ``by_cache``
-        If the action was triggered by a low (or recovering) cache state.

-    ``by_keep_open``
-        If the pausing was triggered because the end of playback was reached, and the "keep-open" option is enabled, 0 otherwise.
+This also happens when for example the player is paused on low network cache.
+Then the event type indicates the pause state (like the property "pause" as opposed to the "core-idle" propetty), and you might be multiple ``pause`` events in a row.

 ``unpause``
     Playback was unpaused.
+See above for details.

 ``tick``
     Called after a video frame was displayed.
 This is a hack, and you should